 SAN FRANCISCO (CN) – Anti-abortion activists David Daleiden and Sandra Merritt will go to trial on nine counts of criminal eavesdropping and conspiring to invade the privacy of abortion providers at an industry conference in 2014 and at a Pasadena, California, restaurant.

-San Francisco Superior Court Judge Christopher Hite ruled Friday that the California Attorney General presented sufficient evidence at a three-week preliminary hearing in September that the pair committed a criminal offense when they where they covertly recorded conversations with abortion providers National Abortion Federation’s 2014 meeting at the Westin St. Francis in San Francisco.
+San Francisco Superior Court Judge Christopher Hite ruled Friday that the California Attorney General presented sufficient evidence at a three-week preliminary hearing in September that the pair committed a criminal offense when they covertly recorded conversations with abortion providers National Abortion Federation’s 2014 meeting at the Westin St. Francis in San Francisco.

 Under California Penal Code, a conviction on a single count of eavesdropping on or recording confidential communications carries a fine of up to $2,500, a year in either county jail or state prison, or both.